Frequently Asked Questions

 1. What is my zoning?

 A planner can tell you in which zoning district your property is located.
 You will need to provide either your street address or Assessor’s Parcel Number (APN) or both.
 You can send an e-mail through our Customer Response Management System and select Planning/Zoning.
-You can call the planner-on-duty at (925) 973-2560 between 7:30 – 5:00 Monday, Wednesday, and Friday and 8:30 – 5:00 Tuesday and Thursday, or you can visit the office in person during the same walk-in counter hours listed above.
+You can call the planner-on-duty at (925) 973-2560 between 8:30 –5:00 Monday through Friday, or you can visit the office in person during the same walk-in counter hours listed above.
 You may need to leave a voice mail for the planner.
 The Planning Services Division has a policy of making every effort to return telephone calls within 24 hours.
 A digitized zoning map is available by clicking here

 The Planning Division maintains a map that shows zoning for every parcel in the City.
 The map can be viewed at the Planning web page or at the Planning Services Counter, or anyone can call 973-2560 to speak with a planner regarding specific zoning, setback, and related questions.
 Typical minimum setbacks in single family neighborhoods are: 5 to 10 feet for side setbacks, 20 feet for front setbacks, and 15 feet for rear setbacks.
 Each zoning district establishes minimum setback requirements for the front, sides and rear yards.
 Some lots, such as "flag lots" or oddly configured lots, require that planning staff make a determination with respect to where each setback applies.
 Staff will consider the access to the lot and orientation of the house among other factors when making such a determination.